broccan/AST_assignment/README.md

 # AST assignment: Model Facebook

 Authors:
-  - Alan Gomez  (responsible for group)
+  - Alan Gomez
-  - Samuel Parra   (responsible for main)
+  - Samuel Parra
-  - Brennan Penfold   (responsible for user)
+  - Brennan Penfold
-  - Anna Rose   (responsible for timeline)
+  - Anna Rose
-  - Aswinkumar Vijayananth   (responsible for post)
+  - Aswinkumar Vijayananth

 Facebook assignment for the HBRS Advanced Software Technology course.
 The purpose is to represent the basic functionality of Facebook through a set of classes.